edantonio505/ollama-server/README.md

 If you need a starting template for your bot then click `Edit Bot` and the modify the temaplate prompt
 ```
 System: You are a helpful assistant.
+Your job is to answer all questions the user asks of you.
+Be respectful and polite with your answers.

 Example
 <example_context>